Exploring 6 Deployment Strategies for Smooth Software Updates

 Drawbacks of Blue/Green Deployments:

-• Complexity: Setting up and managing separate environments can be more complex compared to simpler deployment strategies.
+• Complexity: Managing and setting up separate environments can be more complicated than simpler deployment methods.

 • Limited Scalability: Scaling the Green environment during peak traffic might require additional resources or planning.